-As you enter Maunsel House through the Victorian vine covered porch, the first room that you come to is our twelfth century hall, resplendent with ancestral treasures including the Slade family coat of arms.
+As you enter Maunsel House through the Victorian vine covered porch, the first room that you come to is our Twelfth century hall, resplendent with ancestral treasures including the Slade family coat of arms.
 Look above you and see the magnificent Tudor ceiling complete with a stunning brass chandelier.
-A wonderful setting to receive your guests, enjoy playing Lord and Lady of the Manor whilst our staff serve champagne and canapés to all who walk through the door before wandering the throughout the splendourous manor house and grounds.
+A wonderful setting to receive your guests, enjoy playing Lord and Lady of the Manor whilst our staff serve champagne and canapés to all who walk through the door before Wandering throughout the splendourous manor house and grounds.

 This is the oldest part of the house and dates back to pre 1066 and the medieval period, it is full of character and charm.
 The bar serves as an ideal breakout room and is the perfect place to host refreshments on arrival and throughout the day.